PaulTran47/ECO388E/README.md

 ## Overview
 =========================================================================

-This repository houses all problem sets and associated solutions for ECO388E: Structural Econometrics at UT Austin.
+This repository houses all problem sets and associated solutions for ECO388E: Structural Econometrics at UT Austin, in fall 2021.
 The solutions are written in Matlab by Paul Le Tran.

 <p align="right">
   (<a href="#ut-austin-structural-econometrics">back to top.</a>)